cyrus-tracy/Denver-Obesity-Data/README.md

 This data repository was created for ENGL105.015, taught in the Spring of 2024 by Dr. Gotzler.

 *In this README file, you will find:*
-1. Repository Contents
+1. Repository contents
 2. How to use the repository
-3. Example Visualization
+3. Example visualization
 4. Acknowldegments

 ## 1. Repository Contents